Loading Now

 Q: What role do neurotransmitters play in the gut-brain relationship?

-A: Neurotransmitters, like serotonin made in the gut, are key to our emotional health.
-They show how our gut health is directly linked to our mood and feelings.
+Neurotransmitters, such as serotonin, which is primarily produced in the gut, are crucial for our emotional health.
+Furthermore, they demonstrate how closely our gut health is directly linked to our mood and overall feelings.

 Q: How does an imbalance in the gut affect mental health?